 His irritation with Hammond and belief that he should be paid more than he is leads him to betray his employer and intentionally infect the park’s computer system.
 He attempts to smuggle dinosaur embryos out of the park and meets a gruesome fate for his effort.

 Donald Gennaro is the main lawyer for Hammond’s company, InGen.
-He wants the park to be safe for tis visitors but knows that he could make a fortune off it.
-He wants to open the park at first but, after seeing the disaster firsthand, is more than willing to help destroy it.
+He wants the park to be safe for its visitors, but knows that he could make a fortune from it.
+He wants to open the park at first, but after seeing the disaster first-hand, is more than willing to help destroy it.
 It’s not worth the risk to people’s lives, he believes.
 Donald survives the first book but is mentioned as having died of dysentery in the time before the sequel novel.

 Dr. Henry Wu